-Students will exit the EAL programme when linguistically able to cope with mainstream instruction.
+Students will exit the EAL programme when linguistically able to cope with mainstream instruction and demonstrated progress in all 4 skill areas- reading, writing, speaking and listening.

 EAL students may also choose to attend the ISA Saturday Language Programme, details of which are available from the school office.